 The quality of the proposal we have received, both the area, the details of the guide and our initial view on your ability to create the materials for a great guide.

 If we are interested we will ask you for more information and discuss with you.
 If we are not intending to go ahead then we will let you know as soon as possible.
-We will acknowledge we have your plan straight away, but sometimes it will take us a couple of weeks to mull things over.
+We will acknowledge we have your plan straight away, but sometimes it will take us several months to mull things over.
 Even if we are quiet, we are considering your ideas.

 If we like the project, then we will want to explore things further with you, look in great detail at the plan, and agree the contents, word count and illustration plans for the guide.
 With new authors we generally like to see a draft of the first 1000 words from the introduction, the bit where you get to "wax lyrical" about the book, plus a sample route description, maps and photographs to see how this comes together.